Doc077/melonly-php/README.md

 ## Deployment

-When moving to server from local environment you'll need to adjust some settings.
-Firstly, change the `APP_DEVELOPMENT` entry to `false` in `.env` file.
-It will prevent from leaking some code visible on exception page.
+When you're moving to server from the local environment, you will need to change serveral settings.
+Firstly let's change the `APP_DEVELOPMENT` entry to `false` in `.env` file.
+It will prevent from leaking code snippets visible on dev exception page.

-Then if your server supports "pointing" root path to choosen directory, set the pointer to `public` folder.
-If not, upload all files except these inside `public` to a directory **above** your server root.
+Then if your server supports "pointing" root path to choosen folders, set the pointer to `public` directory.
+If it's not available, you have to upload all files (except these inside `public`) to a directory **above** your public server root.
 Then set the `APP_PUBLIC` option to `public_html` / `private_html` or whatever you have and upload there files from project `public` directory.

 ## Documentation